k-cross/blog/README.md

 ## WIP

 [ ] make a11y friendly
-  + color themes should be modified for higher contrast for color blind
+  + color themes should be modified for higher contrast
   + images should have alt text